GianmarcoDonnesi/InteractiveComputerGraphics-Portfolio/README.md

 - `/Project3_TriangularMeshes`: this folder contains the third project, which focuses on implementing a WebGL-based application dedicated to the 3D rendering of triangular meshes.
 - `/Project4_Shading`: this folder contains the fourth project, which focuses on enhancing a WebGL-based application to include advanced shading techniques, specifically implementing the Blinn-Phong model for dynamic lighting and shading effects on 3D triangular meshes.
 - `/Project5_RayTracing`: this folder contains the fifth project, which involves creating a GPU-based ray tracing application using GLSL.
 It focuses on rendering scenes with spheres and lights, leveraging ray tracing within a WebGL framework to simulate realistic lighting, shadows, and reflections.
+- `/Project6_Animations`: this folder contains the sixth project, which involves creating a physically-based simulation using a mass-spring system.
+It focuses on simulating the dynamic behavior of an object modeled with mass particles connected by springs.
+The project leverages JavaScript and WebGL to compute the forces, update positions and velocities, and handle collisions, resulting in realistic motion and interactions within a 3D environment.